Ready & Open

 - The Apostle Islands National Lakeshore is open for day-use only.
 Take in the views while social distancing.

 - Many retailers are open with limited capacity.
 Be kind, be patient, and enjoy the beauty of the area while you wait!

 - Lodging establishments are modifying their procedures to prioritize your comfort and safety.

 - Many area restaurants are temporarily closed as a result of staff shortages.

 - Outdoor dining will fill up quickly–avoid the wait and order to-go

 - Madeline Island Ferry Line requires masks in the terminal building and on-board if you are not in your vehicle.

-- Apostle Islands National Lakeshore will reopen access:
+Apostle Islands National Lakeshore accessibility:

 - Day use areas, beaches and trails at Meyers Beach and Little Sand Bay